A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas

 Chemotherapy, such as temozolomide (TMZ), has opposite effects on CAR-T cells: while it directly kills CAR-T cells, it can also enhance their efficacy.
 Chemotherapy can upregulate tumor antigen expression, improving CAR-T cell targeting, and lymphodepleting regimens can create a more favorable immune microenvironment to support CAR-T cell activity.
 Preclinical studies and ongoing clinical trials suggest that this combination may provide synergistic benefits in MG treatment.
 To explore this, we develop a mathematical model to analyze the dynamics of combined therapy and identify optimal treatment strategies using analytical and numerical methods.

-Our mathematical framework, under constant treatment for both therapies, identifies feasible critical thresholds for TMZ and CAR-T cell doses that could lead to tumor eradication.
-For patient toxicological constraints, we then simulate several clinically feasible therapeutic protocols with periodic administrations.
-We first study TMZ and CAR-T cells applications as monotherapy.
+Our mathematical framework, under constant treatment for both therapies, identifies feasible critical thresholds for TMZ and CAR-T cell doses that could lead to tumor eradication. {Due to} patient toxicological constraints, we then simulate several clinically feasible therapeutic protocols with {a} {finite number of} administrations.
+We first study the applications of TMZ and CAR-T cells as monotherapy.
 Our model highlights the critical role of tumor immunosuppression, which can limit the efficiency of CAR-T cells.
 In general, our results are in agreement with clinical data, demonstrating the robustness and predictive value of our model.

-We also consider different combinations of TMZ and CAR-T cells treatments to find the best one.
-We compare the results and investigate the impact of the parameters on the survival of virtual patients.
-Our results show the key roles of tumor proliferation, TMZ killing efficacy, and tumor immunosuppression as survival prognosis biomarkers.
-We found that alternating between CAR-T cell treatment and TMZ achieves the best results in terms of \emph{in silico} patient overall survival, with a median of nearly 650 days.
+We also explore various combinations of TMZ and CAR-T cell treatments to identify the most effective therapeutic strategy.
+We compare outcomes across protocols and investigate the impact of the parameters on the survival of virtual patients.
+Our results show the key roles of tumor proliferation, TMZ killing efficacy, and tumor immunosuppression as survival prognostic biomarkers.
+Notably, an alternating schedule of CAR-T cell therapy and TMZ yields the highest overall survival in \emph{in silico} trials, with a median survival of nearly 650 days.
 Our results provide theoretical insights to guide the design of clinical trials for MG therapies. \end{quotation}